Segol (trope)

 Segol (סְגוֹל also known as Segolta, with variant English spellings), is a cantillation mark found in the Torah, Haftarah, and other books of the Hebrew Bible.
 The Segol occurs together with a preceding Zarka, sometimes with a Munach preceding one or both.

 The Segol group is considered to be a disjunctive.
-It occurs in place of the Katan group or a Zakef gadol.
-It is the strongest disjunctive group ahead of the Etnachta group.
+It occurs in a verse of three main segments, to mark the end of the first segment, whereas the Etnachta marks the end of the second one.

+The Segol can be preceded by one or two conjunctives (meshartim), which are both represented by a Munach.

+The third-level disjunctive (sar) which precedes the Segol is the Zarka.
+When two disjunctives are needed, we generally find two Zarka in a row, even though it is possible two have a Pashta in the first place.

 The Hebrew word סְגוֹל translates into English as bunch, referring to a bunch of grapes.
 This is reflected in its appearance as a three-dot symbol.